diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 ## F

+**Feature Bloat**
+An anti-pattern where systems accumulate excessive features over time, many of which are rarely used, leading to increased complexity, maintenance burden, and reduced usability.

 **Feature Flags**
 Runtime configuration switches that enable or disable functionality without deploying new code, decoupling deployment from release.